7 Cybersecurity Risks of Using Personal Devices for Work

 Employee Training and Awareness

-- Security training: Educate employees about common data leakage threats, best practices for handling sensitive information, and the consequences of data breaches.
+- Security training: Educate employees about common data leakage threats, best practices for handling sensitive information, and the dangers of Shadow AI.

 - Phishing awareness: Train employees to recognize and avoid phishing attempts that can trick them into disclosing sensitive data.